 "It is very important to remember, that each new relationship should be given a new start,"

-Everyone has a past, even you.
-There are some things you should obviously be careful of like patterns of
+There are some things you should obviously be careful of, like patterns of

 abusive or toxic behavior.
-But if you're fixated on your partner's ex or their past mistakes, it's important to ask yourself what is this really going to do for you?
+But if you're fixated on your partner's ex or their past money mistakes, it's important to ask yourself how much of it matters today.

 "Everyone has skeletons in their closet, and no one is perfect," Branson says.
 "Even though you may have had bad experiences in the past, use these experiences as opportunities for growth and improvement, not as opportunities to judge your new partner."